Printed electronics: Aerosol jet printing

 Aerosol Jet Printing (also known as Maskless Mesoscale Materials Deposition or M3D) is another material deposition technology for printed electronics.
-The Aerosol Jet process begins with atomization of an ink, via ultrasonic or pneumatic means, producing droplets on the order of one to two micrometres in diameter.
+The Aerosol Jet process begins with atomization of an ink, via ultrasonic or pneumatic means, producing droplets on the order of one to two micrometers in diameter.
 The droplets then flow through a virtual impactor which deflects the droplets having lower momentum away from the stream.
 This step helps maintaining a tight droplet size distribution.
 The droplets are entrained in a gas stream and delivered to the print head.
 Here, an annular flow of clean gas is introduced around the aerosol stream to focus the droplets into a tightly collimated beam of material.
-The combined gas streams exit the print head through a converging nozzle that compresses the aerosol stream to a diameter as small as 10 µm.
+The combined gas streams exit the print head through a converging nozzle that compresses the aerosol stream to a diameter as small as 10 μm.
 The jet of droplets exits the print head at high velocity (~50 meters/second) and impinges upon the substrate.

 Electrical interconnects, passive and active components are formed by moving the print head, equipped with a mechanical stop/start shutter, relative to the substrate.
-The resulting patterns can have features ranging from 10 µm wide, with layer thicknesses from tens of nanometers to >10 µm.
+The resulting patterns can have features ranging from 10 μm wide, with layer thicknesses from tens of nanometers to >10 μm.
 A wide nozzle print head enables efficient patterning of millimeter size electronic features and surface coating applications.
 All printing occurs without the use of vacuum or pressure chambers.
 The high exit velocity of the jet enables a relatively large separation between the print head and the substrate, typically 2–5 mm.
 The droplets remain tightly focused over this distance, resulting in the ability to print conformal patterns over three dimensional substrates.

 Despite the high velocity, the printing process is gentle; substrate damage does not occur and there is generally minimal splatter or overspray from the droplets.
 Once patterning is complete, the printed ink typically requires post treatment to attain final electrical and mechanical properties.
 Post-treatment is driven more by the specific ink and substrate combination than by the printing process.
 A wide range of materials has been successfully deposited with the Aerosol Jet process, including diluted thick film pastes, conducting polymer inks, thermosetting polymers such as UV-curable epoxies, and solvent-based polymers like polyurethane and polyimide, and biologic materials.

 Recently, printing paper was proposed to be used as the substrate of the printing.
 Highly conductive (close to bulk copper) and high-resolution traces can be printed on foldable and available office printing papers, with 80°Celsius curing temperature and 40 minutes of curing time.